aorinevo/an-gradebook/readme.txt

 *Username*

-Students added through the plugin, who are not already in the database, will have the user_login set to the first initial of their first name concatenated with their last name and user_id number; all characters must be entered in lowercase.
+Students added through the plugin, who are not already in the database, will have the user_login set to the first initial of their first name concatenated with their last name and a string of digits; all characters must be entered in lowercase.

 *Password*

 The password will be set to *password*.

-*Note: If students are added using their user_id, then their username and password remains unchanged, provided that the respective information exists in the database.*
+*Note: If students are added using their user_login, then their username and password remains unchanged, provided that the respective information exists in the database.*

 Students are able to: